 Golden Living Center-Sycamore Village is a facility located in Kokomo, Indiana, which has a population of 73,330 people.
-We awarded this facility an overall grade of D. A grade in this range typically indicates some concerning datapoints.
-Unfortunately, this grade isn't too far off the city grade for Kokomo, which is a C. Nevertheless, you still may be able to find a better option Despite all this, one of the few highlights of this nursing home's report card is its impressive inspection grade.
-You can scroll down to find out about inspections and other category scores
+We awarded this facility an overall grade of C. A grade in this range requires some decent marks.
+This grade was right in line with the city grade in Kokomo, which is admittedly a little below average nationally.
+One of the highlights of this facility's report card is its strong inspection rating, which we will address in the next paragraph.

 Golden Living Center-Sycamore Village

 Get pricing and details on Kokomo senior living options.Get Pricing

 - Accepts Medicaid 1

 - Is CCRC

 - No Family Council